polterguy/polterguy.github.io/plugins/magic.lambda.math/index.md

 ```

 **Notice** - You can use any slot invocation to retrieve the step value for the increment/decrement slots, including
 for instance an invocation to **[get-value]**, or your custom slots.
-This is dues to that the first argument supplied
+This is due to the fact that the first argument supplied
 to these slots will be assumed to be the _"step"_ value you want.

 ## How to use [math.multiply]